agarwalvibhor99/seaircon-app/README.md

 - `scripts/` - Utility scripts for development and deployment
   - Contains scripts for starting the application in different modes
+  - Includes cleanup.sh for removing logs and build artifacts

 ## Getting Started